 Phoebe Anderson is an integral member of the Oil and Gas and Commercial teams at Haynes and Boone in London.
-She has recently been recognised as a “Key Lawyer” and “Rising Star” in the Oil and Gas section of the 2021 UK edition of The Legal 500, the international directory of law firms, in which she was also recommended for commercial contracts.
+She has been recognised as a “Key Lawyer” and “Rising Star” in the Oil and Gas section of the 2021 and 2022 UK editions of The Legal 500, the international directory of law firms, in which she was also recommended for commercial contracts.

 Phoebe's practice focuses on projects for the offshore exploration and production (E&P) of oil and gas, and clients value her in-depth knowledge and capability in this specialist sector.
 She also has experience in commercial contracts generally. and regularly advises on contractual matters across a range of industries.